awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2080.md

 +  Fixed an issue that resulted in a database restart after a multi\-query statement that accesses multiple tables or databases is executed with the query cache enabled\.
 +  Fixed a race condition in the lock manager that resulted in a database restart or failover during transaction rollback\.
 +  Fixed an issue that triggered database restart or failover when multiple connections are trying to update the same table with a Full\-Text Search index\.
 +  Fixed an issue that could trigger a database restart or failover during a `kill session` command\.
+If you encounter this issue, contact AWS support to enable this fix on your instance\.
 +  Fixed an issue that caused reader DB instance to restart during a multi\-statement transaction with multiple `SELECT` statements and a heavy write workload on the writer DB instance with `AUTOCOMMIT` enabled\.
 +  Fixed an issue that caused reader DB instance to restart after executing long\-running queries while the writer DB instance is under a heavy OLTP write workload\.